Monument record MLI40087 - Poolham Deserted Settlement

 Full Description

-40087 The settlement of Poolham is not recorded in the Domesday Book.
-The first documentary evidence for settlement at Poolham occurs in 1150-60, at which time it was known as 'Polum', and it is also documented later in the medieval period.
-'Polum' derives from the Old English for 'at the pools'.
+Site of the deserted settlement of Poolham (now in Horsington parish, but previously in Edlington parish.
+The first documentary evidence for settlement at Poolham occurs in 1150-60, at which time it was known as 'Polum'.
+It is not recorded in the earlier Domesday Book, though may have been too small to warrant mention at that time.
+Further documentary sources refer to the settlement later in the medieval period.
+The name 'Polum' is thought to derive from the Old English for 'at the pools'.
 The village no longer exists, but a moat survives which had within it a mid-eighteenth century house called Poolham Hall (see 40381).
 The Hall was bulldozed into the moat in 1971. {1}{2}{3}{4}{5}

 Sources/Archives (5)